grafana/mimir/tutorials/play-with-grafana-mimir/README.md

 - It typically takes a few minutes after Grafana Mimir starts to display meaningful metrics in the dashboards.
 - Because this tutorial runs Grafana Mimir without any ingress gateway, query-scheduler, or memcached, the related panels are expected to be empty.

-To learn more about the Grafana configuration, you can review the [Mimir datasource](http://localhost:9000/datasources).
+The dashboards installed in the Grafana are taken from the Grafana Mimir mixin which packages up Grafana Labs' best practice dashboards, recording rules, and alerts for monitoring Grafana Mimir.
+To learn more about the mixin, check out <insert docs link>.
+To learn more about how Grafana is connecting to Grafana Mimir, review the [Mimir datasource](http://localhost:9000/datasources).

 ## Configure your first recording rule